-- Those employed under the grades and trades listed in Appendix 2: Grades and Disciplines regardless of how payment is received. - Those employed to work offshore on the UKCS within the oil and gas energy services sector. - Those engaged in construction, commissioning, modifications, maintenance, operations, decommissioning.
+- Those employed under the grades and trades listed in Appendix 2: Grades and Disciplines regardless of how payment is received. - Those employed to work offshore on the UKCS within the energy services sector. - Those engaged in construction, commissioning, modifications, maintenance, operations, decommissioning.